Skip to content

 Surely no major philosopher has ever had a closer relationship to music and musicians than Friedrich Nietzsche, and no work of philosophy has inspired more musical compositions than his best-known work, Also sprach Zarathustra (Thus spake Zarathustra).

-• Composition and premiere: Strauss began Also sprach Zarathustra in Munich on February 4, 1896, and completed it on August 24.
+Richard Georg Strauss was born in Munich, Germany, on June 11, 1864, and died in Garmisch-Partenkirchen, Bavaria, on September 8, 1949.
+He began the composition of Also sprach Zarathustra in Munich on February 4, 1896, and completed it on August 24.
 Strauss himself conducted the Municipal Orchestra of Frankfurt-am-Main in the first performance on November 27, 1896.

 At the head of the score Strauss printed the opening lines of Nietzsche’s prologue, in which Zarathustra observes the sunrise and announces his decision to descend to the world of mankind from the lonely spot high up in the mountains where he has passed ten years.
 The opening of the tone poem is a magnificent evocation of the primeval Sunrise, with an important three-note rising figure in the trumpets representing Nature and the most glorious possible cadence in C (alternating major and minor at first before closing solidly in the major).
 That trumpet theme is the single most important melodic motive of the work.